to8zljghvru/BlackJack/README.md

    * **Hit**: Draw another card.
    * **Stand**: End their turn.
+   * **Split**: If the first two cards have the same value, the player may divide them into two separate hands.
+Each hand receives an additional card and is played independently.
+Both hands are then compared against the dealer's hand separately.
 6. The dealer draws until reaching at least **17**.
 7. If a hand exceeds **21**, it busts and loses automatically.